 A common novice dilemma is not knowing which end is up.
 Luckily, the answer is simple: it’s the pointed end.
 Your garlic will still grow, planted pointed side down, but the shoot will have to curve around you will wind up with a malformed bulb.

 Whether to leave the topsets on or cut them off, is a matter of controversy.
 Most experts believe the scapes drain energy that would otherwise go into bulb development, resulting in a smaller yield.
 Cutting them off as soon as the stalks begin to curl would redirect the energy downward.
 Other garlic growers feel allowing the scapes to remain until they turn woody results in a better-storing bulb.
 A compromise is to cut the topsets while they are young and use them in cooking.

 When to Plant

-When to harvest garlic is a judgment call, but basically it’s ready to go when the lower leaves start to brown.
-About the only way to be sure is to actually dig a few bulbs and slice them in half.
+When to harvest garlic is a judgment call, but a good sign that it’s ready to go is when the lower leaves start to brown.
+About the only way to be sure is to ready is to dig a few bulbs and slice them in half.
 If the cloves fill out the skins, it’s time.

 Harvesting too soon will result in smaller cloves that don’t store well.
-Leave the bulbs in the ground too long and the cloves may be bursting out of their skins, making them unstorable and open to disease.
+Leave the bulbs in the ground too long and the cloves may be bursting out of their skins, making them unable to be stored.

-Garlic likes to be on the cool side, 32oF - 40oF.
-The softneck varieties may last 6 - 8 months.
+Garlic likes to be stored in cool temperatures, as low as 32 degrees Fahrenheit.
+The softneck varieties may last up to eight months.
 Hardnecks should be used soon after harvesting.
-Hardneck varieties may dry out, sprouting or go soft within 2-4 months.
-Keeping hardnecks at 32oF sometimes helps them survive for up to 7 months without deteriorating.
+Hardneck varieties may dry out, sprout, or go soft within two to four months.
+Keeping hardnecks at 32 degrees Fahrenheit sometimes helps them last for up to seven months without deteriorating.